 Context Further Hindered By Misinterpretations, Genetics … More

 Oral and written communication of experiences are inherently personal representations of internal perceptions.
 This means that context– along with genetics, experience, culture, vocabulary, education, and other factors — guarantee that even if two people were to experience the same feeling in their heads, their descriptions would be different.

 Sadly, all recommendation systems in use today rely on attempts to use contextual information to try and make a recommendation.
-But, no matter how big the data gets and how complicated the algorithms grow, these systems can only make a guess because they do not have clear, unequivocal expressions of personal intent.
+But, no matter how big the data gets and how complicated the algorithms grow, these systems can only make a guess because they do not develop clear, unequivocal expressions.

 Solving Context Issues By Moving Beyond Inference To Expression

-Even the most accurate existing inference based recommendation engines can be substantially improved by overlaying intent-based results created by Tribes (What Problems Does Tribes Solve & How?).
+Even the most accurate existing inference based recommendation engines can be substantially improved by overlaying intent-based results.

 - “When Does the Price Affect the Taste?”